ayushgp/ayushgp.github.io/resources.md

 I've always been fond of reading be it a nail biting novel or an intensive computer science book.
-So here is a list of books I love ordered by categories.
+So here is a list of books I love ordered by categories(Not up to date in any way).

 ## Misc
 1. [What every programmer should know about memory](futuretech.blinkenlights.nl/misc/cpumemory.pdf) by *U Drepper*: A long read but totally worth it especially if you like learning about very low level stuff.